julianlam/feps/fep/8c13/fep-8c13.md

 > reactions, edits, deletes, etc.).

 **Inherited ("follow-post") addressing:** Effective Addressing exactly equal (set-equality, order-insensitive) to the root object's current `to`/`cc`.
 This signals "same visibility as thread."
+Inherited activities are forwarded with the Thread Policy addressing.

-**Narrowed addressing:** An activity **MAY** narrow visibility using any addressing forms permitted by ActivityPub (individual actor IRIs and/or collections), provided the resulting Effective Addressing is not more permissive than the current Thread Policy and is a subset of the Authorized Recipient Set under the current Thread Policy and local policy.
+**Narrowed addressing:** An activity **MAY** narrow visibility using any addressing forms permitted by ActivityPub (individual actor IRIs and/or collections), provided every entry of its Effective Addressing is authorized under the current Thread Policy and local policy.

-The Context Authority **MUST** evaluate whether the narrowed Effective Addressing is a subset of the Authorized Recipient Set, including membership in collections it controls (e.g. followers).
-If it cannot determine subset safety (e.g. unknown external collection semantics), it **MUST** treat the activity as more permissive and **MUST** reject it for context routing.

-For narrowed activities, the Context Authority **MUST** preserve the sender's narrowed Effective Addressing when forwarding, except to remove recipients no longer authorized under the current Thread Policy and local policy.
-It **MUST NOT** widen a narrowed activity to the full Thread Policy.
+**Address Filtering:** The Context Authority **MUST** compute the **filtered addressing** of every Context Activity: the Effective Addressing with every entry removed that the Context Authority cannot verify as authorized under the current Thread Policy and local policy.
+Verification uses locally available state for collections the Context Authority controls (e.g. followers) and string-level comparison against the Thread Policy for all other entries; entries whose authorization cannot be established (e.g. collections with unknown semantics, or the public sentinel when the Thread Policy does not include it) **MUST** be removed.

+- If the filtered addressing is empty, the activity **MUST** be rejected for context routing: the Context Authority cannot establish any authorized audience the sender intended, and substituting the Thread Policy could deliver a deliberately narrowed activity (e.g. one addressed only to a since-removed member) to recipients its author never chose.
+- If the filtered addressing is non-empty, the activity **MUST** be forwarded with the filtered addressing.
+Filtering keeps the thread convergent when a sender composes addressing against a stale copy of the root object (for example, after the Thread Policy was tightened), while never delivering more broadly than the current Thread Policy permits.

-**Prohibited addressing:** An activity **MUST NOT** be more permissive than the Thread Policy.
-Violations **MUST** be rejected by the Context Authority.
+The forwarded addressing **MUST NOT** contain any entry absent from the sender's Effective Addressing (no widening) and **MUST NOT** be more permissive than the current Thread Policy.
+A Context Authority **MAY** additionally reject an activity by local policy (for example, one whose Effective Addressing includes the public sentinel in a direct thread).
+Filtering, not rejection, is the interoperable default for over-broad addressing: rejection does not prevent the sender's own server from delivering the activity to the addressed audience, it only removes the activity from the thread.

 **Recipient set equality:** Two addressing fields are equal if they contain the same IRIs as a set, ignoring order and duplicates.
 Implementations **MUST** canonicalize lists before comparison by removing duplicates and sorting